 For example, if you’re a real estate broker, you’d probably want to write about real estate related topics in your blog posts.
 It’d make no sense to write about topics that were completely unrelated – software development, for instance, or language translators.

 Sure, creative writers can find ways to tie in unexpected topics to the main business purpose.
 For example:

 - 5 Real Estate Lessons I Learned From a Spanish Translator

 - 7 Business Opportunities for Software Developers in the Real Estate Industry

 But, overall, you’ve got to stick to your topic and scale it.
 Your content must use terms, keywords and grammatical expressions that your visitors relate to and understand.

 For your content marketing efforts to convert very well, it must clearly articulate the value proposition and call-to-action.
-Both the visual content and text used in a web page should complement each other.
+Both the visual content and text used on a web page should complement each other.

 Stripe understands how to communicate with clarity.
-In a bid to educate customers that Stripe web payment services are open to merchants in the U.K., U.S., Australia, Canada and other countries, they used flags to convey their message.
+In a bid to educate customers in its early days that Stripe web payment services are open to merchants in the U.K., U.S., Australia, Canada, and other countries, they used flags to convey their message.

 This is quite different from using stock photos or visual content that are relevant or related to each of the countries.

 The headline, the visual content, the call-to-action and the branding elements (logo, color, etc.) are all in agreement.